Great and Unusual Online Shopping

 Icon undies (women's incontinence underwear)

-Leatherman-Squirt PS4 multi-tool (pliers, scissors, pliers with wire cutters, wood/metal file, flat medium screwdriver, flat Philips screwdriver, knife, keyring, bottle opener.
-(Does not have toothpick, tweezers, tiny screwdriver for eyeglasses.)
+Leatherman-Squirt PS4 multi-tool (pliers, scissors, pliers with wire cutters, wood/metal file, flat medium screwdriver, flat Philips screwdriver, knife, keyring, bottle opener, on a keychain.
+Does not have toothpick, tweezers, tiny screwdriver for eyeglasses.)
 Read the reviews on Amazon.
+See also the small Gerber Suspension Multi-Plier, recommended as best multi tool by RV Lifestyle, which also recommends the Fallkniven A1 fine-edge fixed blade knife (as "best survival knife").

 Luggage: Wirecutter on the best in various categories (the best checked luggage, the best carry-on, the best toiletry bags and packing cubes)